gomoni/it/README.md

 // Output: [string(2) string(3) string(7)]
 ```

-Supporting more than two types will lead to very messy API, however it is Go.
-Old plain functions are always theanswer.
+There are only two drawbacks

+ 1. Developer has to specify type parameters in advance
+ 2. It supports only two types - supporting more would lead to confusing API

+However good old functions have no such limitation and can be used instead.

 ```go
 n := []string{"aa", "aaa", "aaaaaaa", "a"}